 I always thought that a simple walking tour was all you needed to get a quick look at the local history and culture of the city you were visiting.

 Taste Hungary is a tour company that strives to provide people with an authentic look at culture and history through local cuisines.

 Each aspect of their tours is thoroughly researched and painstakingly thought out so that you’ll learn about everything involved in your food tasting experience from where the ingredients are from, why they’re used, how they’re combined to make a delicious dish, and much more!

 Taste Hungary offers tours in Slovenia, Austria and Slovakia, along with Hungary itself.

-In Budapest alone you’ll find more than 10 different tours that involve food or wine, and there are many more tours being offered from cooking classes to river cruise wine tastings.
+In Budapest alone you’ll find more than 10 different tours that involve food or wine.
+There are many more tours being offered from cooking classes to river cruise wine tastings.

-They’re often adding new tours to their collection and they just came out with one specifically for vegetarians.
-Their Vegetarian Walk is the latest addition to the Taste Hungary lineup and perfectly suitable for travelers wanting to experience Hungarian cuisine while avoiding any meat-based foods.
+They’re often adding new tours to their collection.
+They just came out with one specifically for vegetarians.
+Their Vegetarian Walk tour is the latest addition to the Taste Hungary lineup.
+It’s perfectly suitable for travelers wanting to experience Hungarian cuisine while avoiding any meat-based foods.